cardano-foundation/CIPs/CIP-0072/README.md

 License: CC-BY-4.0
 ---

-# CIP-0072: Cardano DApp Registration & Discovery
+# CIP-0072: Cardano dApp Registration & Discovery

 ## Abstract
-DApp developers do not have a standardised method to record immutable, persistent claims about their dApp(s) that their users can verify.
+dApp developers do not have a standardised method to record immutable, persistent claims about their dApp(s) that their users can verify.
 A dApp developer needs to "register" their dApp by providing a set of claims about their dApp(s) that can be verified by the user.
 This CIP describes a standardised method for dApp developers to register their dApp(s) and for users to verify the claims made by dApp developers.

 This proposal aims to standardise the process of dApp registration and verification, and to provide a set of claims that dApp developers can use to register their dApp(s).

 ## Motivation
-DApps can express a plethora of information.
+dApps can express a plethora of information.
 Some of this information could be claims about who the developer is, what the dApp's associated metadata is, and more.
 This data lacks standardisation, persistence, and immutability.
 Data without these features, means that dApp users cannot verify if the dApp's expressed information is consistent across time.
 The goal of this CIP is to formalise how dApps register their information with a new transaction metadata format that can record the dApp's metadata, ownership, and potentially developer's identity.
 This formalisation means dApp users can verify if the data expressed by a dApp is consistent with what was registered on-chain.

 Also, having this formalisation facilitates any actor in the ecosystem to index and query this data, and provide a better user experience when it comes to dApp discovery and usage.

-## Specification
+## Glossary

 ### **Definitions**
-- **anchor** - A hash written on-chain that can be used to verify the integrity (by way of a cryptographic hash) of the data that is found off-chain.
+- **anchor** - A hash written on-chain (rootHash) that can be used to verify the integrity (by way of a cryptographic hash) of the data that is found off-chain.
 - **dApp** - A decentralised application that is described by the combination of metadata, certificate and a set of used scripts.
 - **metadata claim** - Generically any attempt to map off-chain metadata to an on-chain subject.
 This specification looks at dApp specific metadata claims.
 - **client** - Any ecosystem participant which follows on-chain data to consume metadata claims (i.e. dApp stores, wallets, auditors, block explorers, etc.).